How to Organize Everything You Copy on Your Computer

 Organization starts by separating recent history from long-term reusable snippets.

-Why organize clipboard history issues happen
+Why do organize clipboard history issues happen?

 Copying is fast, so history grows faster than people clean it.